SE-Stuttgart/riot/documentation/usermanagement/authentication_authorization.md

         return dao.getUsers();
     }

-Along with the `@RequiresAuthentication` annotation the `@RequiresRoles` annotation can be used to request a specific role.
+The `@RequiresRoles` annotation is used (along the `@RequiresAuthentication`) to request the user to have a specific role.

-For requesting a specific permission see the following example.
+For requiring a specific permission see the following example.

     @GET
     @Path("/users")